Table of Contents

 I’m trying to include many top brands that I can get definitive info on here.
 If I made a mistake or omission, let me know and I’ll update the list!

 Note that this has changed over time, with manufacturers adding or removing grooves to some bars.
-This guide is for current models.
+This guide is for current models sold in the US.

 Smooth Sleeves